thejamesgore/comp-sci/1 - Sorting Algorithms Visualiser.md

    - They can reset and select different algorithms to compare their performance and behavior.
    - They can see the statistics update in real-time, providing insights into the efficiency of each algorithm.

-By focusing on these design elements and user experience flows, I can create an engaging and educational sorting algorithm visualizer that helps users understand and compare different sorting methods effectively.
+By focusing on these design elements and user experience flows, I can create an engaging and educational sorting algorithm visualiser that helps users understand and compare different sorting methods effectively.